MikeWLloyd/PartitionedGeneTree/README.md

 The required input are phylip alignments in sequential format.
 If interleaved Phylip files exist, use the inter_to_sequential.pl script to convert them.

 Per a [note](https://github.com/brettc/partitionfinder/commit/19d7fe41d2e469c131a5b0cc30184a069867b7f2) from the developer,`kmeans`has been removed as a search method.
-The search method is now set to:`search = rcluster`
+The search method is now set to:`search = rcluster`.

 ### Example call:
     perl pf_jobgen.pl [directory/to/phylip-relaxed-sequential] [output_directory]

+### If you wish to proceed with partitionfinder, go to step 3.
+Else, proceed to step 5b.

 ## 3. partfind\_genetrees\_local.sh

+This may not be worth running currently as a single data-block is set for each 'locus.'
+Until a new method is found to replace `kmeans`, not sure this is worth running.

 This script will sequentially run Version-2.1.1 of [PartitionFinder](https://github.com/brettc/partitionfinder/releases/tag/v2.1.1)
 Python 2.7 is required for PartitionFinder.